kletscodethen/multi-agent-system-workshop/exercises/exercise-04/01-README.md

-# Exercise 4 — Multi-Agent System
+# Exercise 4 — Multi-Agent System - 40 minutes

-Build a multi-agent system where specialised agents work together to solve bugger tasks.
+Build a multi-agent system where specialised agents work together to solve bigger tasks.

 ## Steps

 1. Define agent personas with specific roles and responsibilities
 2. Create tools that agents can use
 3. Implement task orchestration to coordinate between agents